TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 This rate limiter implements a sliding window log algorithm:

 - Using Redis lets any gateway respect a cluster-wide rate limit
-- Requests, including blocked requests, are written to the sliding log
+- A record of each request, including blocked requests that return `HTTP 429`, is written to the sliding log in Redis
 - The log is constantly trimmed to the duration of the defined window
 - Requests are blocked if the count in the log exceeds the configured rate limit